Mark Quander

-In February 2023, Quander was reassigned as the commanding general of the Great Lakes and Ohio River Division of the United States Army Corps of Engineers.

 Education

 A native of Fayetteville, North Carolina, Quander was commissioned as an engineer officer via the United States Military Academy, graduating with a B.S. degree in civil engineering.
-He also holds an M.S. degree in Engineering Management from the University of Missouri and an M.S. degree in Public Policy from Georgetown University.
+He also holds an M.S. degree in Engineering Management from the University of Missouri-Rolla and a M.A. degree in Public Policy from Georgetown University.

+Military career

+In December 2023, Quander was promoted to major general.

 Personal life

 Quander is married to retired lieutenant colonel Melonie Quander, an Army nurse who served in the Iraq War.
-They have one daughter.
 His promotion to brigadier general in February 2020 made him the fourth member of his extended family to attain general officer rank, after his cousins Vincent Brooks, Leo Brooks Jr., and his uncle Leo Brooks Sr.